trovdimi/wikilinks/README.md

 ### heatmaps.py ###
 The `heatmaps.py` script uses the clickstream data and the link data to create heatmaps showing in which regions on screan links are places and consumed.

+### createwikipedianetwork.py ###
+Creates a network from the links extracted from the parser.

+### Importing  and classifying the clickstream data.
+The clickstream data containing refferer-resource pairs can be imported with the following SQL statement:

+Please don't forget remove the first line describing the columns before import.

+Next the clickstream_derived table has to be created.
+In this table all referrer resource pairs are classified for the purpose of studing navigation accoring to this schema:

+### createwikipedianetworkfromtransitions.py ###
+Creates a network from the transitions in the clickstream that could have been mapped to links in the `links`.

 ## TODOS ##
 - extract link from cations of figures.
 - extract the text of the link.